 Now we can do and probably will do a whole chat on buy sell agreements because they’re very complex and detailed.
 Most of them are written at the very, very beginning of the company and are generally pretty vague and vanilla, and sometimes they’re very specific.
 I’ve had situations where I had a very specific … I had a client who had a very specific buy sell agreement, but their situation wasn’t a triggering event under the buy sell agreement.
 In which case, the buy sell agreement was a guideline, was a suggestion on how to proceed, but it wasn’t controlling on how to proceed.

 You want to understand your rights and understand the procedures under all of those agreements, and that’ll tell you what kind of operation you have, what kind of recourse you have against the company or against your other shareholders.
 One of the things that should be covered in that agreement is how am I going to place a value on my shares that’s fair and then how is the company going to raise the money to pay me back?
+Can my friend force me out of my company?
 Are they going to pay me in installments?
 Are they going to pay me in a lump sum?
 Are they going to have to take out a loan?
 All of these things could be covered in the buy sell agreement.

 *This is a transcript of the Facebook Live video from 6-8-18 Click here to watch the video.